mikepk/pybald/docs/templates.rst

 Setting up templates
 --------------------

+.. sidebar:: Why ``app/views``?

+    While pybald is generally designed to be quick to start and play with, it also tries to help you be ready for when your project grows.
+Pybald encourages a particular application path structure to help you stay organized longer term.
+In general application code is encouraged to be put in ``app/`` with the subfolders of ``app/models``, ``app/views`` and ``app/controllers``.
+Pybald is also designed to be flexible, so we're ignoring that structure for our simple example.

 Pybald uses mako template files.
 By default, the ``template_path`` is defined as ``app/views``.
 We're going to override the default path that pybald normally looks for template files for our simple example app.
 Let's update our small example pybald app to include the ``template_path`` configuration directive and set it to the root path of the project.
 Where we call ``pybald.configure`` we'll add ``template_path="."``.